-I’m not trying to be blasphemous, but it seems to me that the woman spent eighteen long years as a prisoner of war in Satan’s hands.
-Sure, Jesus healed her, but that didn’t take away the painful memories of those previous eighteen years.
-Why would an all-powerful God who despises the works of Satan sit up in heaven and watch one of Satan’s fallen angels afflict a decent woman for almost two decades?
-Someone responds, “It was because He knew that she would meet up with Jesus one day and He would cure her.”
-Well, that’s a nice little pat answer, but it doesn’t give that woman those eighteen years back.
+We might say that the woman spent eighteen long years as a prisoner of war in Satan’s hands.
+Yes, Jesus healed her, but that healing didn’t take away the painful memories of all those years.
+This raises the question: “Why would an all-powerful God who despises the works of Satan sit up in heaven and watch as one of Satan’s fallen angels afflicted a decent woman for almost two decades?”
+Somebody might answer, “It was because He knew that she would meet up with Jesus one day and He would cure her.”
+Well, that’s a nice little answer, but it doesn’t give that woman those eighteen years back.

 The prophet Jonah didn’t want to go to Nineveh and preach.
 That’s what got him enrolled in “whale seminary.”
 Finally, after he had preached to Nineveh and Nineveh had repented to the point where God stayed their destruction, Jonah “got real” with God.
 With anger he prayed, “Lord, wasn’t this what I said when I was still in my country?
 I knew that you are a gracious and merciful God, slow to anger and abundant in lovingkindness, One who relents from doing harm” (Jonah 4:1-2).

 And how did God respond to that criticism?
 Did He get hysterical or mad?
 Did He launch into a fifty-point defense of Himself?
-No. He just calmly reiterated the promise one more time: “This one shall not be your heir, but one who will come from your own body shall be your heir.”
+No, He just calmly reiterated the promise one more time: “This one shall not be your heir, but one who will come from your own body shall be your heir.”